-- Simplicity and “Just Enough”.
+- Simplicity and “Just Enough.”
 Everything in Agile is purposely simple (note: this does not mean it is easy), from team processes like Scrum to development practices like small unit tests that do one thing well.
 Doing the simplest thing to get results is the most cost-effective approach – you stop when you have just enough and avoid over-engineering a solution, which leads to missed deadlines and subsequent cost overruns.

 - Commitment and Accountability.
 Commitments in Agile are done in much smaller chunks than in historic development models like waterfall.
-Asking a team to commit to a set of deliverables 18 months in advance with fixeddates, fixed functionality and a fixed development budget is unrealistic.
+Asking a team to commit to a set of deliverables 18 months in advance with fixed dates, fixed functionality, and a fixed development budget is unrealistic.
 Since the team is basically set up for failure, the cost of delay increases as delivery dates are missed.
 If the team skimps on quality, customer satisfaction decreases, which affects sales and revenue.
 Agile encourages shorter-term commitments (like a calendar quarter) with stretch goals, and holds people accountable for meeting them.
 Developers have fewer issues in committing to shorter chunks of time and can more accurately and confidently estimate the work.

 - Rapid and Iterative Delivery.
-Delivering software quickly enables a rapid feedback cycle, thus decreasing the risk of building the wrong functionality that fails to solve the user’s problem.
+Delivering software quickly enables a fast feedback cycle, thus decreasing the risk of building the wrong functionality that fails to solve the user’s problem.
 Users generally cannot accurately articulate what they want without seeing something in action first.
-Rapid delivery gives the user a look at the software and the team iterates based on the feedback, and helps ensure we don’t build features that are not used.
+Fast delivery gives the user a look at the software and the team iterates based on the feedback and helps ensure we don’t build features that are not used.
 Although some time is generally spent re-working the software based on corrective user feedback, the cost is much lower than having to redo functionality that is delivered in larger chunks with longer, many-month timeframes.

 - Collaboration and Transparency.
 Agile and Lean teams generally collaborate much more effectively than in other software models.
-Agile encourages this collaboration even with some of its basic tooling.
+Agile encourages this collaboration even with some of its necessary tooling.
 For example, instead of 100-page requirements specifications that take weeks to write and are out of date as soon as they hit the printer, Agile teams leverage user stories to start a conversation and collaborate on what needs to be built in real-time.
 That means a faster time to market, which helps sales.

 Agile can affect the bottom line of a company, and it is important for leaders to understand how and what they can do to support it.
 Keep in mind, however, that just because a team says it’s “Agile” doesn’t mean it is.
-For example, just having a “Daily Scrum” does not make a team Agile.
+For example, just having a “Daily Scrum” does not make the team Agile.
 To fully realize the cost benefits of Agile and Lean software development, the team must abide by the core principles and leverage the supporting practices based on those principles.
 Leveraging a third-party business-results-driven Agile coach to evaluate the organization’s use of Agile helps realize the cost efficiencies that Agile and Lean are meant to deliver.